-The sequence of issuing 4PP instruction is: CS# goes low $\rightarrow$ send 4PP instruction code $\rightarrow$ 3-byte address on SIO[3:0] $\rightarrow$ at least 1-byte on data on SIO[3:0] $\rightarrow$ CS# goes high.
+The sequence of issuing 4PP instruction is: CS# goes low→ sending 4PP instruction code→ 4-byte address on $SIO[3:0] \rightarrow at least 1-byte on data on <math>SIO[3:0] \rightarrow CS\#$ goes high.

-If the page is protected by BP bits (WPSEL=0; Block Lock (BP) protection mode) or SPB/DPB (WPSEL=1; Advanced Sector Protection mode), the Quad Page Program (4PP) instruction will not be executed.
+If the page is protected by BP bits (WPSEL=0; Block Protect Mode) or SPB (WPSEL=1; Individual Sector Protect Mode), the Quad Page Program (4PP) instruction will not be executed.

-Figure 49.
+Figure 60.
 4 x I/O Page Program (4PP) Sequence (SPI Mode only)

-9-25.
+9-27.
 Deep Power-down (DP)

-The Deep Power-down (DP) instruction places the device into a minimum power consumption state, Deep Powerdown mode, in which the quiescent current is reduced from ISB1 to ISB2.
+The Deep Power-down (DP) instruction places the device into a minimum power consumption state, Deep Power-down mode, in which the guiescent current is reduced from ISB1 to ISB2.

-The sequence of issuing DP instruction: CS# goes low $\rightarrow$ send DP instruction code $\rightarrow$ CS# goes high.
+The sequence of issuing DP instruction: CS# goes low→ send DP instruction code→ CS# goes high.
 The CS# must go high at the byte boundary (after exactly eighth bits of the instruction code have been latched-in); otherwise the instruction will not be executed.
 Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
 SIO[3:1] are "don't care".